-Item Description Power On/Off The switch for the power.
+Item Description Power On/Off Button The switch for the power.
 Press it to power on or off the modem router.
-Reset Press and hold down for 8 seconds to reset the modem router into factory default settings.
-WPS Press to start a WPS synchronization.
-Wi-Fi ON/OFF Press to turn both 2.4GHz and 5GHz Wi-Fi on or off.
-LED On/Off Press to turn the LEDs on or off.
-LED button is on the front panel, at the end of all LEDs.
+Wi-Fi ON/OFF Button Press to turn both 2.4GHz and 5GHz Wi-Fi on or off.
+USB1/USB2 Port For connecting to a USB storage device or a USB printer.